Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

 \subsubsection{Propositions}

 Our goal in this section is to construct an injection $\Pi(\A)\stackrel{\uli\delta}{\longhookrightarrow} \mathrm{Sub}_{cl}(\uli \Sigma)$.
 As we investigate $\A$ by performing experiments in all the classical contexts $A\in\V(\A)$, the intuition is that $\uli\Sigma$ should represent the idea of the `Gelfand spectrum of $\A$'.
 (We take the spectrum in each context.)
-Recall that for a commutative Von Neumann algebr the Gelfand spectrum coincides with the Stone spectrum of the Boolean algebra of its self-adjoint idempotents.
+Recall that for a commutative von Neumann algebra the Gelfand spectrum coincides with the Stone spectrum of the Boolean algebra of its self-adjoint idempotents.
 Therefore, one hopes that it can act as a sort of Stone space for quantum logic.\\ \\ Let us proceed with the construction.
 First, note that for $p\in A\in\V(\A)$, treating $A$ as an algebra of classical observables, it is reasonable from the point of view of our philosophy to set

-What should $\uli\delta(p)(A)$ be for $A$ that do not contain $p$ however?
-According to our philosophy, we should construct $\uli\delta(p)(A)$ out of the data that someone in classical context $A$ has available about $p$.
-We should somehow try to approximate the information captured by $p$ as good as we can by information that is accesible to us from our classical point of view $A$.
+What should $\uli\delta(p)(A)$ be for an $A$ that does not contain $p$, however?
+According to our philosophy, we should construct $\uli\delta(p)(A)$ out of the data that someone in the classical context $A$ has available about $p$.
+We should somehow try to approximate the information captured by $p$ as well as we can by information that is accessible to us from our classical point of view $A$.
 The key idea will be that we approximate $p$ by some projection in $A$.
-There are two natural ways of doing this, either we take
+There are two natural ways of doing this: either we take

-the approximation from above or we approximate from below:
+the approximation from above, or we approximate from below:

 We would then like to set